ICESI-PI1/icesi-filantrop-a-equipo-3/docs/meets/week7/week7_report.md

 - ### **Luis Eduardo Charria Meneses**
   - **What I did?**
-    Helped classifying solved and not solved alerts in Collaborator.
+    I helped in the correction of URLs.

   - **What I'm going to do?**
-    Investigate how to communicate using messages between apps.
+    Investigate how to manage the permissions.

   - **Impediments**
     Nothing